 I've been in touch with our Operations team in Egypt regarding the current situation in Sinai.
 Although none of our groups have had any trouble, as a precaution we adjusted some departures to spend an additional night in Nuweiba.
 For those who did still want to visit (Mt Sinai) could be arrange as an optional activity.

 The situation has eased and we have just re-commenced travelling through this region, but will certainly continue to monitor the situation.

 The government is also assisting in arranging policed security convoy for tourist vehicles travelling through the region.
 This is common practice in Egypt and nothing to be concerned about.

 I hope this will alleviate any worries you may have about booking.
-It's an incredible region and I've talked to a few people who have just returned and absolutely loved it! almost 6 years agoAnswered by JessG via WorldNomads.com
+It's an incredible region and I've talked to a few people who have just returned and absolutely loved it! over 6 years agoAnswered by JessG via WorldNomads.com